-Under the federal health care law, young adults have access to new, previously unavailable health insurance options.
+Starting this year, under the new health care law, young people will gain access to new, previously unavailable health insurance options.
 To make the most of those new choices, you need to learn the facts.
 This guide is designed to help you do that.